dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 * Share app logic across server and client..
 * Flexibility of direct access to server resources.
 For example:
   * Database.
-  * Secrets, such as an access key-values used for API calls to Azure storage.
+  * Secrets, such as access key-values used for API calls to Azure storage.
 * Uses a token-based security model, rather than using cookies.
 For example, cookies may not be enabled on the browser.

 To get started with ASP.NET Core Blazor Server, see [Get started with Blazor](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/intro).
 For an overview of ASP.NET Core Blazor Server, its architecture and benefits, see [Introduction to ASP.NET Core Blazor](xref:blazor/index).